caitlynclark/RBLO/README.md

 A couple of publications with practical information on using floris as a modeling and simulation tool for controls research are

-Clark, C.E., Barter, G., DuPont, B.: Reliability-Based Layout Optimization of Offshore Wind Energy Systems, Wind Energy, 2021.
+Clark, C.E., Shaler, K., Barter, G., DuPont, B.: Reliability-Based Layout Optimization of Offshore Wind Energy Systems, Wind Energy, 2021.

 # Citation